Understanding Opioid Settlement Agreements, Distribution and Use of Funds in New York State

 Community Input

 OASAS holds regular calls with the community to address opioid settlement fund initiatives.
-Catch up on these meetings on Youtube.
+Catch up on these meetings on Youtube, download transcripts of previous Question and Answer sessions, and see upcoming meetings below.

 Upcoming Meetings